-- 1. The text1 of the Protocol Additional to the Safeguards Agreement2 concluded between the People's Republic of Bulgaria and the International Atomic Energy Agency for the application of safeguards in connection with the Treaty for the Non-Proliferation of Nuclear Weapons (NPT) is reproduced in this document for the information of all Members.
-The Additional Protocol was approved by the Board of Governors on 14 September 1998.
-It was signed in Vienna on 24 September 1998. - 2.
-Pursuant to Article 17 of the Additional Protocol, the Protocol entered into force on the date on which the Agency received from Bulgaria written notification that Bulgaria's statutory and/or constitutional requirements for entry into force have been met, i.e. on 10 October 2000.
+- 1. The text of the Protocol Additional to the Agreement1 between the State of Eritrea and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons is reproduced in this document for the information of all Members.
+The Board of Governors approved the Additional Protocol on 11 March 2020.
+It was signed on 5 April 2021 in Asmara, Eritrea, and on 20 April 2021 in Vienna, Austria. - 2.
+Pursuant to Article 17 of the Additional Protocol, the Protocol entered into force on 20 April 2021, upon signature by the representatives of Eritrea and the Agency.